Timing Your Offer

 Your broker should have your contact details and a purchase and sale agreement drafted and ready to go and you can even have a deposit ready and waiting in your brokers trust account.
 This enables you to “pounce” and should allow you to get the first shot and hopefully tie the trawler up.
 You can’t try a “would-you-take” approach; you need to prepare a formal written and signed offer with a 10% good faith deposit.

 Remember, just because you submit an offer, it doesn’t mean that the seller will accept it.
 There are three common responses – accepting the offer, countering the offer and ignoring the offer.

 As a buyer, when you see a boat that has been languishing you need to ask why it hasn’t sold?
 Is it overpriced?
 Is there something wrong?

-Your broker should be able to confirm how long that trawler has been on the market and if there have been any offers…good data points to know.
+Your broker should be able to confirm how long that trawler has been on the market and if there have been any offers…which are good data points to know.

-As a buyer you need to have a good idea of what the right price is to pay and factor in the location of the boat – is it close to home?
+As a buyer you need to have a good idea of what the right price to pay is and factor in the location of the boat – is it close to home?
 If not, is that a bad thing or an opportunity to cruise in an area that you may otherwise not have experienced?
-There have been several times where the right boat at the right price was available for my clients, but the timing wasn’t right.
-They could squeeze the funds, but their kids weren’t out of school, their property or business hadn’t sold yet…this is a real tough gut-check – and in most situations they have purchased the boat ahead of schedule and kept it at the dock until free time caught up with their schedule.
-The rationale was that when the timing was right they would not be able to find this trawler at this price in this location…so it’s not an easy call to make, but one to consider.
+You may encounter a situation where the right boat at the right price was available, but the timing isn’t right.
+Maybe you can squeeze the funds, but your kids aren’t out of school, you’re waiting for a property or business to sell…this is a real tough gut-check.
+In most situations, you may still be able to purchase the boat ahead of schedule and keep it at the dock until free time catches up for you.
+This has happened to many buyers.
+The rationale for this is that when the timing is eventually right you would not be able to find this trawler at this price in this location.
+It’s not an easy call to make, but one to consider.

-Finding the right boat at the right price may mean that you have to shift your timing.
-As in any major purchase you will never know what might be if you don’t write up an offer and take a shot.
+Finding the right boat at the right price may require you to shift your timing.
+As with any major purchase you will never know what might be if you don’t write up an offer and take a shot.